opendocsg/slw-judgments-backfill/2017_SGHC_45/report.md

 90     Metropole submits that cl 2.3(3) should instead be interpreted as a clause for damages for breach of contract, to compensate DPL for its loss of bargain in the form of the loss of the opportunity to complete the entire project and hence the loss of its entitlement to full fees for

-completed stages of work. [note: 97] While a claimant’s entitlement to payment under the Act is founded on the underlying contract, this entitlement is separate and distinct from his contractual entitlement to be paid ( _Tienrui Design & Construction Pte Ltd v G & Y Trading and Manufacturing Pte Ltd_ [2015] 5 SLR 852 (“ _Tienrui Design_ ”) at [30]).
+completed stages of work. [note: 97] While a claimant’s entitlement to payment under the Act is founded on the underlying contract, this entitlement is separate and distinct from his contractual entitlement to be paid ( _Tienrui Design & Construction Pte Ltd v G & Y Trading and Manufacturing Pte Ltd_ <span class="citation">[2015] 5 SLR 852</span> (“ _Tienrui Design_ ”) at [30]).
 Metropole therefore submits that claims under cl 2.3(3) do not come within the Act.
 They can be dealt with only in separate dispute resolution

 proceedings which will determine DPL’s claim with full finality. [note: 98]